 The Istanbul transport network is excellent.

 A new tunnel under the Bosphorus connects Europe and Asia.
 The journey from the airport is fast and easy.
-An integrated transport system connects trams with metros, and ferries with funiculars.
-Ticketing is simple with carriages clean and spacious.
+An integrated transport system connects trams with metros and ferries with funiculars.
+Ticketing is simple, and carriages are clean and spacious.

 The only risk to travellers is to be the victim of the pernicious man-spreading for which perpetrators are summarily warned.